 Margaritis said the company does not have the schedule as to when the new towers will be up, but said "it's going to be a while."

-Despite the controversy in the project, which is supposed to give the township nearly $360,000, Margaritis said the only delays have been from Sandy, where all the workers had to help with power restorations, and in June when they had to wait for permits.
+Despite the controversy in the project, , Margaritis said the only delays have been from Sandy, where all the workers had to help with power restorations, and in June when they had to wait for permits.

 Many have opposed the project, including private citizens and environmental groups, and are still hoping to stop the construction.